Macrometacorp/docs/docs/quickstart.md

 4. Click **Run Query**.

 Macrometa returns all records in the collection.
-You can view it as a table or as JSON by clicking Query Result options.
-And as before. you can click **Query Profile** to see detailed performance metrics.
+You can view it as a table or as JSON by clicking **Query Result options**.
+You can also click **Query Profile** to see detailed performance metrics.

 ## Step 6: Save the query as an API endpoint.

-That query is useful.
-Macrometa allows you to save a useful query as a [Query Worker](queryworkers/index.md).
+Macrometa allows you to save a query as a [Query Worker](queryworkers/index.md).

 1. Click **Save Query**.
-2. Name the query **getAddresses** and then click **Save**.
+2. Name the query **getAddresses** and click **Save**.
 This saves the query so you can use it again.
 3. Click **Run Query**.
 4. Click **API Endpoint**.